Principles of the Red Cross

 The Seven Principles of the Irish Red Cross

-In 1965, the seven Fundamental Principles of the Red Cross were adopted by the 20th International Conference of the Red Cross.
-They were developed to link together the International Committee of the Red Cross (ICRC), The International Federation of the Red Cross (IFRC), and the Red Cross National Societies located throughout the world.
+In 1965, the seven Fundamental Principles were adopted to unite the International Red Cross and Red Crescent Movement.
+These Principles link the International Committee of the Red Cross (ICRC), The International Federation of the Red Cross (IFRC), and 191 National Societies worldwide.

-The Red Cross Red Crescent network is vast, but our approach is simple.
-All Red Cross programmes and activities are guided by the Fundamental Principles of Humanity, Impartiality, Neutrality, Independence, Voluntary Service, Unity, and Universality.
+The Red Cross Red Crescent Movement is vast, but our approach is simple.
+Whether we are responding to a local emergency in Ireland or a global crisis, every programme we deliver is guided by these seven Principles: Humanity, Impartiality, Neutrality, Independence, Voluntary Service, Unity, and Universality.

 These principles allow us to provide help immediately to whoever needs it, wherever they are, whatever their race, political beliefs, religion, social status, or culture.